 If you are ever in Baltimore, you must check out Camden Yards.
 This picture-perfect park is the home of our Baltimore Orioles.
 Some go for sports; some go for the food!
 I say go for the food *wink wink*.
 The crabby mac-and-cheese pretzel cone is a must.
 It may sound like a strange combo but trust us, just take a bite!

 7. Nick’s Fish House

 Us on the east coast know seafood like no other.
-Honestly…how could you even come to Baltimore without experiencing a crab cake with our signature Old Bay seasoning.
+Honestly…how could you even come to Baltimore without experiencing a crab cake with our signature Old Bay seasoning?
 Nick’s Fish House has crab cakes that will melt in your mouth.
-This spot not only has amazing food, they also have great happy hours and live music.
+This spot not only has amazing food, but they also have great happy hours and live music.
 Great place to be on a Friday night!

 8. Baltimore Love Murals

 One thing about Baltimore is your always bound to run into love.
 Literally.
 Michael Owen, a Baltimore artist has painted over 20 murals spelling out L-O-V-E. These murals are in different neighborhoods throughout the city.
 Not only is it a beautiful form of art, but also a beautiful message.

 You may drive past PaperMoon Diner and be confused, you may wonder if it is an art museum, or if someone just has a very eclectic hoarding problem.
 The answer is yes.
 PaperMoon is a beloved spot with dazzling pop culture paraphernalia.
 This includes caged dolls, Pez collections and a variety of mannequins.
 But guess what, it is a restaurant.
 The food is incredible, and the scenery is even better.
 Next time you are in Baltimore, come in for Sunday brunch.
 You will not regret it.